WhitelistVideo

 Effectiveness: ✅ Bypass-proof Setup time: 2-5 minutes Cost: Free trial, then $14.99/month

-1. Shorts blocked by default - No endless scroll feed
+1. No Shorts by default - The endless scroll feed is gone.

 Setup Instructions